Customer Service Week agendas for remote and on-site celebrations.

 - Send out the second Customer Service Week Puzzle.

 Wednesday.
-Ask everyone to sign on to a special address from your organization’s president or CEO.
-If everyone can’t join at the same time, record the address and make it available throughout the day.
+Ask everyone to sign on to a special presentation from your organization’s president or CEO.
+If everyone can’t join at the same time, record the presentation and make it available throughout the day.

 - Send out the third round of Household Scavenger Hunt.

 - Send out the third Customer Service Week Puzzle.